kaivalyar/HistManager/README.md

 ## Samples
 The following samples demonstrate HistManager.

-  1. Installation
+  1. **Installing**:
-        Install HistManager, after moving [relevant files](#installation) into the home directory
+        Installing HistManager, after moving [relevant files](#installation) into the home directory.

-  2. Creating Environments
+  2. **Creating Environments**:
-        Create two environments, and initialise an environment for the terminal session
+        Creating two environments, and initialising an environment for the terminal session.

-  3. Using HistManager
+  3. **Using HistManager**:
-        Switch to a different environment for a different terminal session
+        Switching to a different environment for a different terminal session.

-  4. Renaming and Archiving Environments
+  4. **Renaming and Archiving Environments**:
-        Rename one of the two environments and archive the other, and then initialise the renamed environment for the terminal session
+        Renaming one of the two environments, archiving the other, and finally initialising the renamed environment for the terminal session.

-  5. Restoring Environments
+  5. **Restoring Environments**:
-        Restore the archived environment, and then initialise it for the terminal session
+        Restoring the archived environment, and then initialising it for the terminal session.

-  6. Uninstallation
+  6. **Uninstalling**:
-        Initialise 'Master', and then uninstall HistManager, after moving the [relevant file](#uninstallation) into the home directory
+        Initialising 'Master', and then uninstalling HistManager, after moving the [relevant file](#uninstallation) into the home directory.

-#### 1. Installation
+#### 1. Installing
 Installing HistManager, after moving the [relevant files](#installation) into home directory:
 ```
 ... ~ $ sh install-histmanager.sh